How to Improve Loyalty Program Redemption Rates

-Reward for Social Engagement
+4. Reward Customers for Social Engagement

 Social engagement has two benefits.
 The first is that your customers will be exposed to more things regarding your brand when they follow you on Facebook, Instagram, and the other social channels you are involved in.

 The second is that when people share various aspects of your social posts, it will be shared with their network of friends.